OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-seven-segment-display.md

 ### Building the Circuit

+The 7-segment display has an LED for each of the seven segments and an LED for the decimal point.
+That means there are 32 LEDs in total since there are four digits on the display.
-The Omega by itself doesn't have enough GPIOs to control all 32 LEDs (7 segments plus 1 decimal point, multiplied by 4 digits) on the 7-segment.
-We can make up for this by using the shift register in combination with only a handful more GPIOs!
+The Omega by itself doesn't have enough GPIOs to control all those LEDs, but we can make up for this by using the shift register in combination with only a handful more GPIOs!

-We're going to connect the 7-segment
+We're going to connect the 7-segment	// TODO: this sentence just trails off?

 <!-- // DONE: spice up this sentence, sounds so boring
 // DONE: make sure to point out that we need to use the shift register to make up for the fact we have a limited amount of GPIOs on the Omega -->